tritemio/lcos_multispot_pattern/README.md

 - `installer.cfg`: configuration for building an NSIS installer for a stand-alone installation of `pattern_server.py` using [pynsist](https://github.com/takluyver/pynsist).

-All the other files are just notebooks GUIs for playing around with generating the pattern and visualizing it using QT5 or jypyter notebook widgets.
+The other files are just notebooks GUIs for playing around with generating the pattern and visualizing it using QT5 or jupyter notebook widgets.

 # Dependencies